RainbeauxCoriander-FS/RainbeauxCoriander-FS/README.md

 - 😄 Pronouns: they/them
 - 🔭 I’m currently a student at Full Sail University to get a Bachelors in Web Development.
-- 🌱 I’m currently learning some new github stuff, like making this Profile README file, and APTs, and more advanced JavaScript.
+- 🌱 I’m currently learning some new github stuff, like making this Profile README file, using APIs, and more advanced JavaScript.
 - 👯 I’m NOT looking to collaborate yet, but stay tuned!
 - 🤔 I’m looking for help with talking to my rubber ducky.
 IYKYK.
 - 💬 Ask me about ...